 Important Notice: AMTSO standards establish process guidelines for fairness in the testing process.
 They are not intended to, nor do they, assure the accuracy of test results or ensure the security of any party, or legal compliance with any federal, state or local restriction or law.
 Implementers of AMTSO standards are responsible for determining and complying with all applicable rules and regulations.

 This AMTSO document is made available for use subject to important notices and legal disclaimers.
-These notices and disclaimers appear on page __ here, and may also be obtained on request from AMTSO.
+These notices and disclaimers appear on page 2, and may also be obtained on request from AMTSO.

 Overview